-High temperature/high humidity buildings: According to NRCA, a building with 45 percent RH is considered high moisture occupancy.
+High-temperature/high-humidity buildings: According to NRCA, a building with 45 percent RH is considered high moisture occupancy.
 Other buildings, such as pulp and paper mills, textile mills and natatoriums, can have an even higher internal humidity.
-Combining high humidity with a higher than normal operating temperature results in a "high temperature results in a "high temperature/high humidity" building environment that requires special design consideration.
-The severe operating conditions of high temperature/high humidity buildings are particularly problematic for conventional roof systems.
+Combining high humidity with a higher than normal operating temperature results in a "high-temperature/high-humidity" building environment that requires special design consideration.

+The severe operating conditions of high-temperature/high-humidity buildings are particularly problematic for conventional roof systems.
 The high temperatures drive the high humidity up into the roof system, resulting in severe condensation and premature deterioration of the insulation and roof deck.